 Independence and Transparency at the Aspen Institute

 - The Aspen Institute is transparent about its finances, including its sources of funding.
-We disclose all donations and identify corporate, foundation and government donors and sponsors in our annual reports, on our website, and to anyone who asks.
+We disclose all donations and identify corporate, foundation and government donors and sponsors in our annual reports, on our website, and upon request.

 - The Aspen Institute retains editorial control of all of our publications and events.
 We have the final say over what gets published, what topics are covered, and who speaks at any of our convenings.

-- The Aspen Institute is a nonpartisan educational organization, which operates independently of the positions and views of our funders.
+- The Aspen Institute is a values-based, nonpartisan organization, which operates independently of the positions and views of our funders.
 We do not engage in electoral politics or any activity that would require registration under the Lobbying Disclosure Act of 1995, and do not engage staff or contractors as “lobbyists” as defined by the Act.

 The Aspen Institute is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 However, income from certain activities not directly related to the Institute’s tax-exempt purpose is subject to taxation as unrelated business income.
 Each year, the Aspen Institute files Form 990 with the Internal Revenue Service.